ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-04-flask-redis-celery-mcdo.md

 step back and do an ELI5[^1] on how these technologies relate to one another.

 In this blogpost, I'll explain why we need Flask, Celery, and Redis by sharing my adventures in buying McNuggets from Mcdonalds.
+Using these three (or technologies similar to them) is integral in web backend development that allows scaling of our applications.

 ## A Tale of Two McDonalds